mikolasan/mikolasan.github.io/src/markdown/make/sensor-dashboard.md

 ## Measuring the laptop temperature

-For the next thing, CPU temperature monitoring, I was using fancy program pre-installed by Acer.
+For the next thing, CPU temperature monitoring, I was using fancy program pre-installed by Acer (`C:\Program Files (x86)\Acer\PredatorSense`).
 I wonder, can I quickly rewrite it and add reports?
 My assumption is that they use some library, that gives all data and they simply draw it.

 To collect some intel I will use Dependency Walker.
 It might tell what libraries are important for the program.